-- First round will be 3 simultaneous games, November 11 – January 20
+- Second round will be 4 simultaneous games, approximately September 13 to November 8.

 NOTE: A minimum of 25 players are required for this to be run as a BPA sponsored tournament.
-Should we get less than the 25 required, I will offer to run it as an unofficial tournament.
-(Chances are good I will retire after the season if participation is low.)
+Should we get less than the 25 required, I may offer to run it as an unofficial tournament.

-Players must register on boiteajeux and let the GM know of their usernames.
-The site does function in English, among other languages.
-The site is also free of charge, although you may pay for some premium services (like note taking).
+Players must register on Yucata and let the GM know of their usernames.
+The site is also free of charge.

 I recommend that you at least try starting a pickup game to get a feel for the mechanics of how the game interface works.

 The site generally allows you to backup and restart your turn if you have not completely finished.
-HOWEVER, when you are offered the chance to double-spin the wheel, there is no takeback of that choice.
+Like in real life, you CANNOT back up your turn once you have flipped colonies.

 If players will be on vacation without internet access, they must let the GM know and post a message within all their current games.
 If you plan to take more than one week of vacation, please clear that with the GM before starting.
 (You can, in addition, set your status on the page to show you are on vacation, if you wish.)

 If a player is NOT on vacation and fails to take a move within 48 hours, please alert the GM.
-If a player has more than one complaint for the game, that player will be penalized one point per week of absence (but only if the game runs past the current round deadline).
+If a player has more than two complaints for the game, that player may be penalized points (tournament points) after consultation with the Assistant GMs.

 Players are expected to complete all games they are invited to.